 Right now, fish oil has a tremendous amount of medical research supporting its effects.
 Much less evidence exists for krill oil however what is currently known hints that krill oil may be a viable option for some.

 For more on Fish oil read my Fish Oil Facts review.

 There are not many krill oil vs. fish oil studies so far, which makes comparing them to each other difficult.

 Krill oil does contain EPA and DHA (fish oils) which is likely the main reason for most of its effects.
 That said, some suggest that the combining of EPA, DHA and phospholipids in krill oil may make this supplement better than fish oil at modifying disease risk factors.
 Bottom line. this question needs better research before anyone can say for sure if krill oil is better than fish oil.

 Tip.
 Fish oil breath?
-Having a fishy smell to your breath may be a sign your fish oil supplement spoiled.
-Putting your fish oil supplements in the refrigerator might solve this problem by keeping them fresher, longer.
+Having a fishy smell to your breath may be a sign your fish oil supplement is spoiled.
+Putting your fish oil supplements in the refrigerator might solve this problem by keeping them fresher, for a longer time.

 Which krill oil brand is best?